pyOpenSci/software-peer-review/open-source-software-submissions/onboarding-guide.md

-# pyOpenSci Review Guide for Onboarding New Editors and Reviewers
+# Onboarding New Editors and Reviewers

 The pyOpenSci open peer review process is supported by volunteer editors and reviewers.
 Here we will discuss processes for onboarding new editors.